jstayton/jquery-manifest/README.markdown

 autocomplete functionality within Manifest, and the option object allows any of Marco Polo's options to be configured through Manifest.
 Be sure to read through Marco Polo's documentation for how it works and what's possible, including details on returning results in JSON format from your data source _url_.
+If you don't require autocomplete functionality, simply set the _marcoPolo_ option to _false_.

 Once you have autocomplete results working through Marco Polo, select a few of those results for submission.
 Manifest stores each item value in an array named